Force over Distance: The Prepared Mind

 Eli sighs.

 He’ll have to make this call based on nothing but whether or not he trusts Rush to not completely screw him over or use him in an attempt to unseat Colonel Young or do something ridiculously dangerous, or frankly, actually insane because the guy really hasn’t seemed his most rock solid stable lately, what with being linked to the ship, and linked to the colonel, and speaking Ancient and getting hurt all the time and Eli’s not insensitive to that, he’s really not.
-Plus, deep down, there’s a part of him that’s been waiting, waiting for Rush to ask him this.
+Plus, deep down, there’s a part of him that’s been waiting, waiting for Rush to ask him something like this.

 And he wants it.

 Like, maybe, right now, he gets Rush better than anyone else on this ship.
-Because the guy is battling in the exact same way Eli had watched his mom battle, for years.
+Because the guy is battling in the same way Eli’d watched his mom battle, for years.
 Feeling like shit.
 Intensely anxious.
 Weighed down by grief.
 Dragging herself through life because her son depended on her.
 Because her patients depended on her.
 Because, if she gave up, there was no one to take her place.

 Eli’s throat feels very tight for some reason.